sama1mansn/greenfield-docs/docs/tutorials/dapp/quick-start.md

 ---
-title: Quick Start
+title: How to develop BSC smart contract for Greenfield
-order: 2
+order: 3
 ---

 # Quick Start

-In this guide, we will walk you through the process of data permission management using the BSC smart contract as a simple showcase of cross chain program-ability of Greenfield.
+In this guide, we will walk you through the process of data permission management using the BSC smart contract as a simple howcase of cross chain program-ability of Greenfield.

 ## Prerequisites